go-i2p/go-sam-go/datagram3/DOC.md

 For PRIMARY datagram3 subsessions, UDP forwarding is mandatory (SAMv3 requirement).
 The UDP connection must be provided for proper datagram reception.
-Note: Sources are not authenticated; use NewDatagramSubSession if authentication is required.
+Note: Sources are not with full destinations; use NewDatagramSubSession if authentication is required.

 Example usage: sub, err := NewDatagram3SessionFromSubsession(sam, "sub1", keys,
 options, udpConn)